theima/ein/README.md

 ## State Router

-> **Note:** Right now the router have to manually hooked up using the temporary return values from createStates.
+> **Note:** Right now the router have to manually hooked up using the temporary return values from initiateRouter.
 > **Note:** There are some features missing in the router at the moment

 The state router is a way to define a number of states for the model.
-It simplifies moving between different model states, and can retrieve data needed to update the model for a new state and define rules for moving between states.
+The router handles transitions between states and retrieves data needed to update the model for a new state and define rules for moving between states.
 The state router uses actions to move between different states.
-These can be used to update the model data needed for different states.
+These actions can be used to update the model to hold all the data needed.

-The states are added in an array containing `StateConfig` or `RuleConfig`.

-### States
+### Defining states

 States for the model are defined in a `StateConfig` defining a name any data needed for the state and rules for entering and leaving the state.